-As Accounting Officer, Joe Farmer (the Principal) has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, Joseph Farmer (the Principal) has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal reviewer - the work of the external auditor; - the financial management and governance self-assessment process of the academy resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal reviewer - the work of the external auditor; - the financial management and governance self-assessment process of the school resource management self-assessment tool; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Staffing & Finance committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on 13 December 2022 and signed on its behalf by:
+Approved by order of the members of the Board of Trustees on 12 December 2023 and signed on its behalf by:

-Tim Morton Chair of Trustees
+Mr A Hollyhead Chair of Trustees

-Joe Farmer Accounting Officer
+Mr J Farmer Accounting Officer

-Statement of regularity, propriety and compliance for the period ended 31 August 2022
+Statement of regularity, propriety and compliance for the period ended 31 August 2023

-As accounting officer of Ocker Hill Academy I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy trust, under the funding agreement in place between the academy trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Trust Handbook 2021.
+As accounting officer of Ocker Hill Academy Trust, I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding, including for estates safety and management, under the funding agreement between the academy trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.

-I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Trust Handbook 2021.
+I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2022.